Shopping Cart

 Reduce Your Impervious Footprint

 Impervious surfaces on the home landscape include rooftops, paved driveways, patios and sidewalks.
 Areas that are somewhat impervious can also include dirt driveways and parking areas and even lawn areas that have been compacted over time.
 Surfaces that are impervious do not allow rainwater and snowmelt to infiltrate, which reduces groundwater recharge and increases surface run-off.
-Pollutants such as bacteria, excess nutrients, sediment and oil among, other things, are picked up as water flows across the surface of driveways, rooftops and lawns.
+Pollutants such as bacteria, excess nutrients, and sediment and oil, among other things, are picked up as water flows across the surface of driveways, rooftops and lawns.
 These pollutants can then be carried to local streams.
 Although run-off from one house lot may seem insignificant compared to the size of a watershed, it is the cumulative impact of many houses that causes the concern.

 Create a Rain Garden